cyaduka/Fake-News-Detection/README.md

-# Fake News Detection using Python & Machine Learning
+# Fake News Detection using NLP

 This is a research paper project to detect fake news using a machine learning model trained on Kaggle's Fake and Real News dataset.